 Lastly, constantly sitting for long periods of time can lead to a significant reduction in our overall energy levels.
 This decrease in energy can further discourage physical activity and perpetuate the cycle of a sedentary lifestyle.
 With reduced energy levels, we may find ourselves less motivated to engage in even the simplest of exercises or activities that could potentially boost our caloric expenditure.

-See also How many calories in a sam's club cinnamon roll
+See also How many calories in a 4 for 4 from wendy's

 In conclusion, the impact of a sedentary lifestyle on our caloric expenditure is a multifaceted issue that extends beyond simply burning calories while sitting down.
 By understanding the various ways in which sedentary habits affect our bodies, we can make conscious efforts to incorporate movement and regular physical activity into our daily lives, ultimately improving our overall health and well-being.